 You can be as wacky as you want on Instagram if it aligns with your handle’s activity.
 On LinkedIn, it’s best to be a little more conventional and conservative.
 It’s a very professional environment, so here at the least, it’s important that your face is properly visible and that your attire is decent.

 Profile picture best practices on Twitter

-On Twitter, a lot of people are also more ‘real’ than they are on Facebook, Instagram and especially LinkedIn.
-Ranting on random topics, venting out thoughts and calling out people and organisations for wrongdoings is not uncommon at all.
+On Twitter, a lot of people are also more ‘real’ than they are on Facebook, Instagram, and especially LinkedIn.
+Ranting on random topics, venting out thoughts, and calling out people and organizations for wrongdoings are not uncommon at all.
 If your goal with Twitter is to ‘be real,’ let this reflect on your profile picture.
 Post one that’s completely, unapologetically you with no sugar-coating.
 Happy ranting!

 Once you have selected the profile picture, you can start increasing your follower count with awesome posts, engaging stories, and accurate hashtags.
 Never underestimate the power of hashtags because they can make you go from nobody to an Insta celeb overnight.

 Be creative with the hashtags you use in your posts with our free Instagram hashtag generator.
-Do check it out today!
+Check it out today!